Scorptech/milestoneone/README.md

 ### Content

--   The text for the Home page and the team page was created for Alan Maher by (www.linkedin.com/in/alanjmaher).
--   The text for the rest of the website was created by Alan Maher and proof-read/edited(www.linkedin.com/in/alanjmaher).
+-   The text for the website was created and proof-read/edited by [Alan Maher](www.linkedin.com/in/alanjmaher).

 ### Code